-Capacitive touch displays detect a touch point by sensing a grounded electrical conductor, such as a human finger, that is close to the display [1].
-To be able to detect this conductor a display consists of a set of row electrodes and a set of column electrodes.
+Capacitive touch displays are able to sense a grounded electrical conductor, a human finger, which is close to the display [1].
+A typical capacitive display consists of a set of row electrodes and a set of column electrodes.
 Electrodes in one of these sets act as transmitters (Tx) while the electrodes in the other set act as receivers (Rx).
 If a signal is applied to one Tx electrode, at each intersection between this Tx electrode and each Rx electrodes, a capacitive coupling is established.
 We refer to these intersections as active.
 The coupling is measured by each Rx electrode.
 By activating only one Tx electrode at any time the system is able to measure the capacitance of each intersection individually.